-- Near the side of the residence closest to the broadcast towers — Generally, you should be better off trying to capture a direct signal rather than one reflected off your neighbor’s house.
+- Closest to the broadcast towers — Generally, you should be better off trying to capture a direct signal rather than one reflected off your neighbor’s house.

 - Behind the TV — If you’ve got no problems pulling in reception, a tiny antenna like the Mohu Metro or HD Frequency Mini can be hidden right behind a TV.
 We’ve gotten better results placing the antenna toward the top of the TV rather than the bottom, where the TV’s electronics tend to live.

-- Outside — Antennas like the HD Frequency models we mentioned actually look better outdoors than they do in, if you ask us.
-These indoor-outdoor hybrids and dedicated outdoor antennas that can be tacked onto your home’s siding (see our first placement tip), mounted on your rooftop, or even out in the yard.
-These can often be tied into a home’s existing coax cable block, allowing for the signal to be split to several rooms.
-If you do split the signal, though, you may want to use an amplified splitter to maintain signal integrity.
+- Outside — There are both indoor-outdoor hybrids and dedicated outdoor antennas that can be tacked onto your home’s siding (see our first placement tip), mounted on your rooftop, or even out in the yard.
+These can often be tied into a home’s existing co-axial cable block, allowing for the signal to be split to several rooms.
+If you do so, you may want to use an amplified splitter to maintain signal integrity.

-Once you’ve picked a general location, or if you just want to experiment with several locations, you’ll want to connect your antenna to your TV and have it scan for channels.
+Once you’ve picked a general location, or if you just want to experiment with several locations, connect your antenna to your TV and set it to scan for channels.
 Based on your search at Antennaweb.org, you should know how many channels are in your area.
-When your TV is done scanning, it should not only tell you how many channels it has locked in, but which ones are locked in.
+When your TV is done scanning, it should not only tell you how many channels it has found but which ones are locked in.
 If you see any missing channels, try a different location and re-scan.
 Rinse and repeat until you’ve found the best possible location.

 Customize your channel list

 That’s it!
 We hope this little guide has been helpful.
 Enjoy the fruits of your labor.
 We think you’ll find the picture quality you get with broadcast HD is far better than what you get from your cable or satellite company.
-In fact, since it is uncompressed, it will likely be the best picture you get outside of Blu-ray discs.
+In fact, since it’s uncompressed, it will likely be the best picture you get outside of UHD Blu-ray discs.
 Some manufacturers are even future-proofing their antennas with 4K support, so those who have a 4K UHD TV will even get to take full advantage of their TV’s ultra-high definition capabilities.